Slavetomints/rvc_hacking_toolbox/README.md

 ## Disclaimer
 This project is a work in progress that is constantly undergoing large-scale changes, use at your own discretion.
 Designed for the National Cyber League Competition

+## Version History
+### 1.1.0 Update
+**New Features:**
+- Introduced new titles and improved the logic for displaying them.

+**Improvements:**
+- Enhanced error handling to prevent unexpected program quits.
+- Refined menu handling with tty-prompt for a cleaner interface, eliminating most case switch statements.

+**Enhancements:**
+- Continued development on the comprehensive scan mode.